karenetheridge/Test-LWP-UserAgent/README.md

 application reacts to various responses from the server.
 This module will let you send back various responses depending on the request, without having to set up a real server to test against.
-This can be invaluable when you need to test edge cases or error conditions that do not normally arise from the server.
+This can be invaluable when you need to test edge cases or error conditions that are not normally returned from the server.

 There are a lot of different ways you can set up the response mappings, and